exakat/exakat/docs/Rules.rst

 ###############################

-PHP 5.5 introduced the direct dereferencing of strings and array.
-No need anymore for an intermediate variable between a string and array (or any expression generating such value) and accessing an index.
+PHP allows the direct dereferencing of strings and arrays.

+This was added in PHP 5.5.
+There is no need anymore for an intermediate variable between a string and array (or any expression generating such value) and accessing an index.

 .. code-block:: php